-Medicines called anti-retrovirals, or ARVs, can help people with HIV regain their health or stay healthy for many years.
+Medicines called anti-retrovirals, or ARVs, can help people with HIV regain their health.
 ARVs can also help prevent the spread of HIV to a baby or to people who are exposed accidentally.
-ARVs cannot cure HIV, however.
-So these medicines must be taken every day, for life.
+Taking ARV medicines every day can help people live long, healthy lives.

-Medicines for HIV are expensive, though people affected by HIV have organized to make them available in more countries and at lower prices.
+Medicines for HIV are expensive, and people affected by HIV have organized to make them available for free or for a low price.
 Many governments and organizations provide ARVs for free either through their own funding or with the support of international donors.
-Talk to a health worker who has experience working with HIV to find out where to go for treatment for HIV.
+Talk to a health worker who has experience working with HIV to find out where to go for HIV treatment.